kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 ```
 <u><b> For syncing with kubernetes/autoscaler >= v1.21.0 </u> </b>

-With kuberenets/autoscaler v1.21.0 the `update_vendor.sh` has been updated.
-We just need to provide the version of k8s dependencies which we want to vendor in , as an argument to the script.
-For ex, if we want to vendor in `k8s v1.21.0`
+With kubernetes/autoscaler v1.21.0 the `update_vendor.sh` has been updated.
+We just need to provide the version of k8s dependencies which we want to vendor in as a command line argument to the script.
+For ex, if we want to vendor in `k8s v1.21.0` then

 ```
  ./update-vendor.sh v1.21.0